-We will arrange for our Architect to visit and draw up the initial plans for the conversion.
+We will arrange for our Designer to visit and draw up the initial plans for the conversion.
 The drawings are then sent to you once complete.
 Once you have checked them, we shall then submit the drawings together with the structural calculations to your local authority.
 Once the local authority has approved them, we can then start your conversion

 Will I get a certificate for the work?

 Absolutely, all work is carried out to strict regulations enforced by the Local Authority who will check the conversion at agreed stages.
 No work is allowed to carry on until each stage is checked and signed off.
 Upon completion the local authority will then issue a completion certificate.

 Where a property shares an adjoining wall with a neighbour you must have a written agreement between both parties before work commences

 Because of the shared ownership of a party wall between neighbours the property owner must notify their neighbour of their intention to undertake any work that will affect the party wall and also receive consent from their neighbour through a written party wall agreement.

 You can download our generic party wall agreement to issue to your neighbour for them to sign by following the following link: